-The board of commissioners meet on the third Monday of each month at 6 p.m. in the Jury Assembly Room located at the courthouse in Clarkesville.
+The Board of Commissioners meets on the third Monday of each month at 6 p.m. in the Jury Assembly Room on the first floor of the courthouse in Clarkesville.
 Special meetings are called when necessary.
 The public is invited to attend these meetings.

 The general duties of the Commissioners are:

-County commissioners have authority over the construction and maintenance of local roads, election facilities and equipment, airports, bike trails, parks and recreational facilities.
+County Commissioners have authority over the construction and maintenance of local roads, election facilities and equipment, airports, bike trails, and parks and recreational facilities.
 The commission's taxing power allows counties to have law enforcement personnel, patrol cars, courthouses and jails.

-Georgia county commissioners affect the lives of residents more directly -- and more often -- than the governor, state senators and representatives, judges, the mayor, the sheriff or their employers.
-County commissioners have taxing and spending power over the departments that record your birth, your marriage, your vote, your death, your burial, your purchase or sale of real estate and the legal uses of that property, then through probate, the disposal of your property, both real and personal.
-A commissioner has a role in the establishment and often in the operations of hospitals, emergency medical service, and rescue units, should you ever need them.
-County commissioners even oversee the the collection of school tax through the tax commissioner's office.
+County Commissioners affect the lives of residents more directly -- and more often -- than the governor, state senators and representatives, judges, the mayor, or the sheriff.
+County Commissioners have taxing and spending power over the departments that record your birth, your marriage, your vote, your death, your burial, your purchase or sale of real estate and the legal uses of that property, then through probate, the disposal of your property, both real and personal.
+A Commissioner has a role in the establishment and often in the operations of hospitals, emergency medical service, and rescue units.
+County Commissioners even oversee the collection of school tax through the Tax Commissioner's office.

 Commissioners may administer any function for which they are allowed to tax, and the Georgia Constitution enumerates those purposes.
 They include care for indigents, establishment and maintenance of libraries, 911 centers, fairgrounds, civic centers, senior centers and child daycare.